HaoKang-Timmy/Epipe/Readme.md

 Backend:Roberta-base

 Client Server Partition: First two and last two layers

+Since the activation memory size is the same as the RTE dataset, the bandwidth is the same as the bandwidth in RTE

 | Batchsize    | Activation Memory Size(Al together) | Compression Method(default3:1) | Compression Ratio | Matthew's Corelation |
 | ------------ | ----------------------------------- | ------------------------------ | ----------------- | -------------------- |